How to calculate a property’s current market value

 3. Multiply that by the square footage of the property you’re evaluating.

 While this gives a rough estimate, it doesn’t factor in qualitative aspects like layout or condition.
+See our guide on property measurement standards.

-5. Local Market Conditions
+Local Real Estate Market Conditions

 • Supply and demand: In a seller’s market (low inventory, high demand), prices tend to rise.
 In a buyer’s market (more properties available, fewer buyers), they can decline.

 • Economic factors: Interest rates, employment rates, and economic growth can impact home values.
+The Federal Reserve Economic Data (FRED) provides historical context on how these factors influence property values.

 • Seasonality: Prices may fluctuate based on the time of year.
 For example, more homes typically sell in spring and summer, potentially driving prices up.